-The Pace MFP is designed so that you can focus all your attention on just one module at a time.
+The Pace Masters in Finance for Professionals is designed so that you can focus all your attention on just one module at a time.
 You are not distracted by trying to learn a wide variety of material all at the same time or working on several projects at once with multiple teams.
 Your can concentrate on just one team project and related learning exercises for each eight week module.

 #5 - Collaboration